christianxiao/christianxiao.github.io/_posts/2017-08-02-[Spring]How-to-implement-@Enable-*-annotation-and-dynamic-register-bean.md

 	protected CacheErrorHandler errorHandler;
 ```
-So, we get our first conclustion, the magic of **@Enable-*** is just a notification which will import a ```@Configuration``` class, and this class
+So, we get our first conclusion, the magic of **@Enable-*** is just a notification which will import a ```@Configuration``` class, and this class
-will import those actual beans, most of time you can just use the @Bean methods.
+will import those actual beans, most of the time you can just use the @Bean methods.
 ### But what if we want to register beans dynamically?
 For example, if you write your own @EnableDataSource annotation, and this annotation will import a Configuration class which has @Bean method to return a ```BasicDataSource```.
 Your DataSource bean will have the default name "dataSource", that's the common practice.
 But what if we want to support multiple dataSources?
 If your client code uses your annotation twice, then you will create two BasicDataSource beans with the same name, that's the problem.
 What's worse is that the
 @Bean annotation only accept static name as bean name, and we want to create the bean name provided by our client configuration.
 So we can't use the @Bean method.
 ### What we need is to register beans dynamically
-If we can register beans dynamically, then we cant set the bean name as we want.
+If we can register beans dynamically, then we can set the bean name as we want.
 Let's start from our original purpose, we need to write a **enable-* annotation to support multiple DataSource objects and configure their names dynamically.
 First, we write our annotation like this:
 ```